abmckeon/Project2/World.md

 and quantitative variables that will eventually help us predict the number of shares a *Mashable* article gets.
-We will only use a subset of these variables to help predict the shares variable using a variety of predictive models such as Random Forrest and Boosted Tree models.
-A main variable of interest will be the…
+We will only use a subset of these variables to help predict the shares variable using a variety of predictive models such as Linear models, a Random Forest, and a Boosted Tree model.
+Before the models are fitted, we will split the data into a training and test set (70/30 split) and there will be an exploratory data analysis conducted.
+Once the models are fitted, we will use the RMSE metric to determine which model has the lowest RMSE and thus declared the winner for that data channel.

 ## Variable Selection